 Family: Poaceae (alt.
-Gramineae) subfamily: Panicoideae tribe: Paniceae group: Plicatula .
+Gramineae) subfamily: Panicoideae tribe: Paspaleae subtribe: Paspalinae group: Plicatula.

-A leafy upright perennial tussock grass, usually less than 1.0 m tall, to 2 m when in flower.
-Sheaths broad, loose, keeled, the lower ones crowded towards the base, the upper ones elongate, nearly reaching the base of the panicle, glabrous or a few long hairs on the margins towards the summit; ligule 1–2 mm long, hidden in the sheath; leaf-blades elongate, 35–65 cm long, 7– 20 mm wide, shiny and brittle, even when mature; leaf margins scabrous; leaf hairiness varies with provenance.
-Seed borne in a simple panicle to 26 cm long comprising up to 20 racemes, the lower ones to 14 cm long.
+A leafy upright, rhizomatous perennial tussock grass, usually less than 1.0 m tall, to 2 m when in flower.
+Sheaths broad, loose, keeled, the lower ones crowded towards the base, the upper ones elongate, nearly reaching the base of the panicle, glabrous or a few long hairs on the margins towards the summit; ligule 1–2 mm long, hidden in the sheath; leaf-blades elongate, 35–65 cm long, 7– 20 mm wide, shiny and brittle, even when mature; leaf margins very scabrous; leaf hairiness varies with provenance.
+Seed borne in a simple panicle to 26 cm long comprising up to 20 rather narrowly ascending racemes, the lower ones to 14 cm long.
 Spikelets about 3 mm long and 2 mm wide, elliptic, slightly obovate, glabrous; 1 basal sterile floret and 1 fertile floret, second glume and sterile lemma covering the caryopsis, the lemma raised in a definite hump; caryopsis reddish-brown, shining, minutely striate.
 250,000‒450,000 seed units per kg.

 Now used as a sown forage or hedgerow in areas extending from near the equator (southeast Asia) to the subtropics of Australia, USA and South America.

-Successful on soils ranging from sands to clays, and can tolerate poorly drained, acid, low fertility conditions.
-Responds to improved nitrogen fertility.
+Successful on soils ranging from sands to clays; can tolerate poorly drained, acid, low fertility conditions.
+Responds to nitrogen fertilization.

-Flowering in the first year may be minimal, but thereafter, commences early April (southern hemisphere) or October (northern hemisphere) in the subtropics, and earlier in lower latitudes.
-Within 5-10º of the equator, flowering may cease altogether.
-Flowering is disrupted if the stand is cut or grazed low within 2 months of commencement of flowering, destroying the elongating apical meristem .
+Flowering in the first year may be minimal, but thereafter, commences early April (southern hemisphere) or October (northern hemisphere) in the subtropics, and earlier at lower latitudes.
+Within 5‒10º of the equator, flowering may cease altogether.
+Flowering is disrupted if the stand is cut or grazed low within 2 months of commencement of flowering, destroying the elongating apical meristem.
 Seed tends to be shed as soon as it matures (shatters).

 Tolerant of low grazing and regular cutting, although best results obtained from more lenient management.
 Should not be allowed to become mature.
 Very easy to cut with scythe or mower.
 For grazing, rotations with 20‒40 days rest periods are recommended.

-Fire is not normally an issue where P. atratum is grown, but on the rare occasion that stands may be burnt, plants recover rapidly.
+Fire is not normally an issue where is grown, but on the rare occasion that stands may be burnt, plants recover rapidly.

-Reports of dormancy levels in fresh seed vary from low to quite high, but, even with dormant seed, germination reaches acceptable levels after 3-4 months.
+Reports of dormancy levels in fresh seed vary from low to quite high, but, even with dormant seed, germination reaches acceptable levels after 3‒4 months.
 Germination of fresh seed can be improved from about 20% to nearly 100% by removal of the lemma and palea.
-Seed has a very limited "shelf life" under ambient conditions, and may remain viable for less than a year.
-Seed stored for several years should be stored at low temperature and low relative humidity.
-Seed is normally sown at 2-5 kg/ha, either broadcast or in 0.5-1 m rows.
+Seed has a very limited 'shelf life' under ambient conditions, and may remain viable for less than a year.
+Seed storage for several years should be at low temperature and low relative humidity.
+Seed is normally sown at 2‒5 kg/ha, either broadcast or in 0.5‒1 m rows.
 Establishes rapidly from seed, or from rooted tillers.

-Survives at low fertility but responds to nitrogen applications of the order of 150-200 kg/ha/yr N. Other deficiencies should be corrected.
+Survives at low fertility but responds to nitrogen applications of the order of 150‒200 kg N/ha/yr.

 Can compete with aggressive species such as Paspalum notatum cv.
 Pensacola, even under heavy grazing.
 Due to its moderate shade tolerance, it can be grown under trees.